Canadian Tire Jumpstart

-Charity Intelligence omitted donations received from Canadian Tire Corporation (CTC) when calculating the fundraising ratio, as the audited financials do not break down the donations from CTC.
-The charity notes that fundraising costs for CTC were $1.8m in F2016 (9% of donations) and $4.0m in F2015 (20% of donations).
-The audited financials also do not include additional advertising, benefits, travel and office space costs of $1.4m in F2016, $2.0m in F2015, and $4.3m in F2014 provided by Canadian Tire Corporation.
+Charity Intelligence omitted donations received from Canadian Tire Corporation (CTC) when calculating the fundraising ratio as we did not include the associated costs.
+The charity notes that fundraising costs for CTC were $2.8m in F2017 (12% of donations) and $1.8m in F2016 (9% of donations).
+The audited financials also do not include additional advertising, benefits, travel and office space costs of $540k in F2017, $1.4m in F2016, and $2.0m in F2015 provided by Canadian Tire Corporation.

-The charity report is an update that is currently being reviewed by Canadian Tire Jumpstart.
-Edits and changes may be forthcoming.
+The charity report is an update that has been sent to Canadian Tire Jumpstart for review.
+Changes and edits may be forthcoming

 Updated on June 18, 2018 by Madison Kerr.